nguyenphuminh/JeChain/README.md

 Just host a bootstrap node and a node that mines continously, and then ask people to connect to the bootstrap node, and you have technically had a working blockchain network!

 ## Smart contracts?
-This feature is very new, and is likely going to change in the future, but for now, you can read [this document](./CONTRACT.md) on creating smart contracts using a low-level language I have created called `jelscript`.
+This feature is very new and is likely going to change in the future, but for now, you can read [this document](./CONTRACT.md) on creating smart contracts using a low-level language I have created called `jelscript`.

 Remember to only use it for experimental purposes, I can not guarantee that this feature will be changed or not in the future.
 The language is also really limited and far from ready.